After graduating from university, I was thrown into the sea of adulthood.

 What would be more feasible is to start by exploring it part-time.

-A very common way these days is to start a side hustle, which allows you to spend more time on what you love, and skills you wish to hone.
+These days, a very common way is to start a side hustle, which allows you to spend more time on what you love and skills you wish to hone.

-By doing this, it provides an opportunity to transit your part-time ikigai to a full-time ikigai.
+By doing this, it provides an opportunity to transition your part-time ikigai to a full-time ikigai.

 Spend some time to get to know what you love, what you want to do and what you’re good at.